 Cloudflare caching settings

 Under the “Caching” tab, click into the “Configuration” screen.
 We recommend setting your “Browser Cache TTL” to 1 month or higher.
-This will help resolve any warnings from Core Web Vitals complaining that you need to serve static assets with an efficient cache policy.
+This will help resolve the warning to “Serve static assets with an efficient cache policy” warning from PageSpeed Insights.
 Google requires that your caching headers are at least 30 days or higher.

 The longer your cache doesn’t expire, the better your HIT cache ratio is.
 This means more visitors are getting our website delivered using the lightning-fast cache from Cloudflare’s edge servers.